eourcs/LockFreeCuckooHash/README.md

 We wish to improve upon their implementation by combining various optimizations suggested in the literature.

 ### Challenges
+Our problem is challenging because lock-free programming requires a complex set of dependencies and invariants, so extending the existing implementations will require great care.
+Also, our extensions will almost certainly be original contributions to the field, so we will not have much prior work to draw from.

 ### Resources
 We will be writing our implementation from scratch in C++ based on a paper entitled